The Dish Patch, Homer Laughlin China, Newsletter

 The Dish Patch Newsletter on Homer Laughlin China written by Jo Cunningham and Darlene Nossaman.

-Published by Robbins Nest
+Published by Robbins Nest.

 The Homer Laughlin China Company was founded in 1873 in East Liverpool, Ohio with a $5,000 start-up fund provided by the fathers of East Liverpool.
 The two Laughlin brothers, Homer and Shakespeare, accepted the offer in 1873 and work on the pottery began in the fall of the same year and the very first white-ware came out of the kilns of the Ohio Valley Pottery in October of 1874.
 The city fathers walked up the River Road to see the new ware.
 When they saw the piles of misshapen ware, including cups with handles that had fallen off, they were convinced they had made a mistake in giving $5000 to the Laughlin brothers.
 Homer was quoted as saying that he too regretted ever taking the money from the city for the pottery.